Home Compare SGSN.SW vs SPX.L

 Profitability

-Both rank well on profitability, but SGS SA still holds a clear edge.
+Both look solid on profitability, though SGS SA still holds the stronger peer position.

 SGSN.SW